FoxvanMR/TheCallingOfTheDarkKingMod/README.md

 	- It follows a random movement pattern until it reaches an edge or collides with a platform.
  	- Deals 2 mask of damage upon direct contact.
   	- Upon entering its detection area, two additional areas will be activated:
-  		- Small area: If the Knight enters this, the Antter will try to move away from him.
+  		- Small area: If the Knight enters this area, the Antter will try to move away from him.
   	 	- Large Area: If the Knight enters this area, the Antter will try to approach him.
   	  	- Central Area: The Antter will remain stationary.
   	  	- Every so often, it fires 8 projectiles directly at the Knight: 5 from behind it and 3 from its front.